-Board of Trustees Grants Tenure to Four Faculty Members
+Board of Trustees Awards Tenure to Four Faculty Members

 Trustees voted to promote Todd S. Berzon, assistant professor of religion, to associate professor, with tenure.
 Berzon’s scholarship is around theory and method in the study of religion; his courses include Heresy and Orthodoxy, Human Sacrifice, and The Hebrew Bible in its World.